 BBC Children in need special school project

-The BBC Children in Need has approved funding for the Film and Video Workshop to work with young people in special schools in the Greater London area, and in the nearby regions including Essex and Kent.
+BBC Children in Need is funding for the Film and Video Workshop to work with young people in special schools in the Greater London area, and in the nearby regions including Essex and Kent.

 We will come to your school and work with a class or small group of students.
 They can be of any age from 6 to 19.
 We will adapt the workshop to fit to your particular needs and can focus the project around any theme or area of study.